 What is Hamartoma?

 In addition to parenchymatous lung cells, a hamartoma may contain cartilaginous, connective, and fatty components.
-The shape is usually round, with sizes ranging from five to fifty millimetres or more.
+The shape is round, with sizes ranging from five to fifty millimetres or more.

 What is Teratoma?